Lawrence Khong

-Lawrence Khong Kin Hoong (born 17 July 1952) is a Singaporean Christian religious leader and magician.
-He is the leader of Faith Community Baptist Church in Singapore and the former chairman of LoveSingapore, a network of about 100 socially conservative Singaporean churches.
+Lawrence Khong Kin Hoong (born 17 July 1952) is a Singaporean Christian religious leader and a magician.

+Khong is the founder and overseer of Faith Community Baptist Church in Singapore and the former chairman of LoveSingapore, a network of about 100 socially conservative Singaporean churches.
 Khong is also the founder and chairman of TOUCH Community Services, a non-profit, non-religious welfare organization.

 Early life and education

 Khong is the son of a businessman and a housewife.
 His father was a general commodities wholesaler who came from Guangdong province in China.
 Khong was a child of his father's second marriage, which began before World War II after his father relocated to Singapore.

-Khong was rebellious and did poorly in primary school though he claims that his grades improved when he matriculated to St Joseph's Institution.
-Following this, he went on to National Junior College, where he met his future wife, Nina.
+Khong attended St Joseph's Institution and National Junior College, where he met his future wife, Nina.